Trusting the Process

 She earned a Bachelor of Arts in Human Biology with a minor in Art History from Stanford University and an Integrative Health Coach certification from Duke Integrative Medicine.
 She creates paintings and prints in her Tucson art studio, offers workshops in Writing for Your Health to non-profit and corporate clients, and helps individuals build a foundation for habitual self-care.

-Information about Lisa's health coaching and workshops.
+Information about Lisa's Health Coaching and Workshops.

 Contact form